grant-king/ML_progress/log.md

 **Thoughts:** The cards for the blackjack game are in a sprite sheet.
 This is the first time I've had to write a spritesheet class to return a specified rect of the spritesheet, for drawing each card individually when given a sprite cell index.

+July 12, 2019

+**Today's Progress:** Finished blackjack project for week 2 of Rice IPP II course.

+**Thoughts:** I've learned a lot of new things while programming this Blackjack game.
+I think it is the best organized and longest thing I've written.
+I wrote this into multiple files; it's the first time I've had to modularize, outside of a framework.
+It meets my minimum goals but there is a lot more I could add to make it more enjoyable.
+I'd like to work on it more in the future as I have time.

+July 15, 2019

+**Today's Progress:** Completed lectures for second week in U. Geneva Natural models and simulations course.
+Started first week of Agile III course.
+Started Rice IPP II week 3.

+**Thoughts:** This week in UG NMS course is devoted to introducing Python, and is all review.
+I was interested to see how they would present it, and I'm glad I watched most of the videos.
+The new lecturer presented the most basic conceipts of working with Python and introduced the Numpy library.
+It is very apparent that this guy doesn't appreciate consistency or clarity in his code examples, and may have very little experience with Python.
+I hope that I can remember how Python was presented in case I get frustrated with any other difficult explanations about other stuff, stuff that I don't have experience with.

+I started the third of five courses from the Agile Development specialization.
+I still really like this instructor.
+This couse focuses on "managing an aglie team" and this week is exploring scrum and xp development approaches.
+The materials for this week included a great video from Spotify about its development culture and how it continues to evolve.
+I really like what they had to talk about.
 <!---

 Day x: July x, 2019